 With his depictions of cities, Gavrilovic doesn’t solely focus on the accuracy of perspective.
 Rather, he utilizes composition to determine if the important elements are in the right place.
 He also utilizes shadows as graphical symbols to give his work tension and mystery, combining that with the use of gates and portals.
 It begs the question of what lies on the other side.
 Gavrilovic illustrates human ambition, the obstacles we face, and what comes next after we finally complete our achievements.

-“These pieces are about civilization today and how we live in cities,” Gavrilovic said in regards to his piece, It’s Time to Grow.
+“These pieces are about civilization today and how we live in cities,” Gavrilovic said in regard to his piece, It’s Time to Grow.
 “You can see that there are people at the top of the buildings.
 The idea is we want to climb to the top, whether socially or in our business.
 Once we get up there, we’re unsure of what to do next or where to go from there.
 The business figures are questioning their success and what they can do next.”

 GAVRILOVIC’s work has been shown internationally in Paris, France; Belgade, Serbia; Palm Beach, FL; Los Angeles, CA; Brooklyn, NY; Milan, Italy, among others.
 His pieces can be found in the collections of the Broden Cultural Center in Copenhagen, Denmark, the Museum of Applied Art in Belgrade, Serbia and the Gallery for Contemporary Art, Smederevo, Serbia.